Future Stars of Metallurgy 2026

 We're delighted to open applications for the Future Stars of Metallurgy (FSM) programme, taking place Monday, 17 August - Friday, 21 August 2026.

-During the programme, you'll:
+During the programme, participants will:

 - Gain insight into key scientific challenges in metallurgy